Overview

 Personal Interests

-Jason has many loves, but spending time with his family and their incredible dog is chief among them.
+Jason has many loves, but spending time with his family is chief among them.
+His hobbies/interests include organizational psychology, legal theory and computer programming.
 He also enjoys hiking, biking and swimming.
-When he’s not challenging his body, Jason prefers to decompress on the mat with a mindfulness meditation session or in front of the TV with NBA basketball.
+When he’s not challenging his mind/body, Jason prefers to decompress on the mat with a mindfulness meditation session or in front of the TV with Timberwolves basketball.

 Music provides respite as well.
-In a past life, Jason worked as a musician and music promoter, planning live events and performing in front of crowds as large as 10,000.
+In a past life, Jason worked as a musician and music promoter, planning live events, performing in front of crowds as large as 10,000 and collaborating with Grammy-winning artists.

 Credentials